FAQ - Ombre', Powder, Hybrid or Nano Brows

 What are Ombre'/Powder Brows?

 Powder Brows can be bold or very natural looking.
 This technique is done by a machine and leaves behind soft pixels, which gives you a very natural look.
 If you want a more bold look, more layers can be added and the edges can be very defined.
 This is perfect for oily, mature and any skin type.

 What is a Hybrid Brow?

-Hybrid brows are a combination of Microblading on the front strokes and shading through the rest of the brow to the tail..
-Shading is a technique done with a digital machine which implaments pigment into the skin creating a very soft and powdery look after healing is complete.
-This technique is great if you have mild oily skin, combination skin, mature skin, or if you work out a lot..
+Hybrid brows are a combination of Nano Brows or Microblading on the front strokes and shading through the rest of the brow to the tail..
+Shading is a technique done with a digital machine which implements pigment into the skin creating a very soft and powdery look after healing is complete.
+This technique is great if you have mild to oily skin, combination skin, mature skin, or if you work out a lot..

 How long does it last?

-The pigment used in microblading is semi-permanent and can last between 1-3 years.
+The pigment used during these procedures is semi-permanent and can last between 1-3 years.
 The pigment will begin to fade over time.
 It can also depend on skin type (normal, oily or dry), age (youthful/mature) and your aftercare.
 In order to keep your brows looking fresh, a touch-up is recommended every 18-24 months.
 Honestly how you take care of them during the healing period (10-14 days post procedure) has a lot to do with them.
 If you are a sun worshiper, then apply sunscreen on them.
-Also, don't use lighting or brightning type of lotions, or Resin-A or Retinol.
+Also, don't use lighting or brightning type of cremes/lotions, or Retin-A or Retinol.

 Does it hurt?